TeamWizardry/Wizardry/README.md

 ## For Packmakers:

 ### Mana Recipe Format
 Mana recipes can be found, edited, created, and replaced in the config/wizardry/mana_recipes folder, and can be placed inside any folder within that folder.
+Make sure to enable "customManaRecipes" in the main Wizardry config file if you wish to remove any default recipes.
 Only .json files will be read.

 ```